 Professor Paul Dyson

-Swansea University Medical School, Singleton Park, Swansea, SA2 8PP
+Swansea University Medical School, Singleton Park, Swansea, SA2 8PP.

 Overview: Discovery, isolation and characterisation (genome sequencing, antibiotic assays versus ESKAPE bacteria and fungi) of new antibiotic-producing Streptomyces.

-Target: Bacteria (especially those resistant to frontline antibiotics) and fungi.
+Specific targets: Bacteria (especially those resistant to frontline antibiotics) and fungi.

-Where are you looking: Environmental soil organisms.
+Where are you looking for antibiotics: Environmental soil organisms.

 Expertise required: Expertise in isolation and structural determination of antibiotics.